Maneesha Kelkar, Interim Director

-Hera Mir, Communications and Operations Associate
+Hera Mir, Communications and Operations Coordinator

-Hera Mir is the Communications and Operations Associate at the New Jersey Alliance for Immigrant Justice (NJAIJ), ensuring that the values and priorities of the NJAIJ are communicated with the public.
+Hera Mir is the Communications and Operations Coordinator at the New Jersey Alliance for Immigrant Justice (NJAIJ), ensuring that the values and priorities of the NJAIJ are communicated with the public.
 Prior to this position, Hera has several years of experience as a Domestic Violence and Sexual Assault response advocate, specifically working with South Asian immigrant women in New Jersey at Manavi where she coordinated the Legal Services and Economic Empowerment programs.
 She completed the Seeding Change Fellowship working with Asian American Youth on civic engagement and community organizing in 2015 and organized with East Coast Solidarity Summer, to educate South Asian youth about social justice and community building in the diaspora.
 Hera holds a Masters of Public Policy from the Bloustein School of Planning and Public Policy with a focus on social and migration policy, and a BA in Women and Gender Studies and Middle Eastern Studies, both from Rutgers University.